Children

 10. A Very Noisy Christmas

-Parker Herring has a deep respect and understanding of family law and the adoption process, through which she adopted two of her children.
-She is the founder and director of A Child’s Hope, a North Carolina licensed adoption agency located in Raleigh that focuses on helping birth mothers and families looking to adopt and answer questions about adoption.
-A Child’s Hope has placed nearly 450 children since 2000 and is the only North Carolina domestic adoption agency directed by an attorney.
-Herring has practiced for more than 35 years in the Raleigh area.
+An attorney and mother of three children, Parker has a deep respect and understanding of family law and the adoption process (for which she’s adopted two children of her own).
+She is the founder and director of A Child’s Hope, a North Carolina licensed adoption agency located in Raleigh that focuses on matching birth mothers and families looking to adopt.
+A Child’s Hope has placed 470 children since 2000 and is the only North Carolina domestic adoption agency directed by an attorney.
+Parker has practiced for more than 35 years in the region.
 She is a member of the N.C.
-Bar Association, Wake County Bar Association, and N.C.
-Collaborative Lawyers.
+Bar Association and the Wake County Bar Association.

 Shining a Light on Adoption: Celebrating Adoption Awareness Month